Iranian Drone Strikes Kuwaiti Oil Tanker at Dubai Port as Gulf Leaders Meet in Jeddah

 - IDF continues southern Beirut operations: Israel continues operations in southern Beirut suburbs, ordering residents to flee.

-- 2 Indonesian UNIFIL peacekeepers killed: Killed in explosion in southern Lebanon.
+- 3 Indonesian UNIFIL peacekeepers killed: Three UN peacekeepers from Indonesia were killed in an explosion in southern Lebanon.
 IDF acknowledged strikes responding to Hezbollah anti-tank fire.
+Indonesia's foreign minister called for an emergency UN Security Council meeting and investigation into the "heinous attack."

 - Gaza: 3 Palestinians killed in airstrike: At least 3 killed in Israeli airstrike southeast of Gaza City (Wafa).